 Hands-on classes last from 3 to 5 hours depending on the topic.
 They are cooking workouts designed to teach skills and know-how that last a lifetime.
 We also eat a lot (no one leaves hungry!) and have a great time.
 My classes are cooking parties but students don’t have to do the dishes.
 There’s usually at least one assistant on hand.

 How to find out about classes?
 I usually list them in the sidebar of this website — look to the upper part of the right sidebar.
-You may also be notified via my newsletter.
+You may also be notified via my monthly newsletter.
 For private class inquiries, email me through the link below my headshot at the top of this page or via: andrea [@] vietworldkitchen [dot] com.

 About classes that I organize: Along with classes taught at places like the San Francisco Cooking School, I also put together my own.
 They are relatively small.
 In 2015, I began booking my own classes at New Leaf Market in Santa Cruz (plenty of free parking!).